LeidenCBC/leidencbc.github.io/_projects/cytosplore.md

   icon: far fa-file-pdf

 # Add a short description for the listing page here. keep it short to dont break the layout onm /projects
-short-text: "The Cytosplore project forms a research framework on interactive visual analysis of high-dimensional data.
-The core is the Cytosplore software.
-Besides its application to single-cell analysis the Cytosplore software is a robust and extensible visual analysis framework.
-This project combines basic methodological research with highly relevant applied research in single-cell analysis."
+short-text: "The Cytosplore project combines basic methodological research on visual analysis of high-dimensional data with highly relevant applied research in single-cell analysis.
+At the core of the project is the Cytosplore software, a publicly available, interactive and robust software for single-cell analysis."

 # longer description of the project used on top of the project page. use this for an extended abstract
 long-text: "The Cytosplore project forms a research framework on interactive visual analysis of high-dimensional data.
 The core is the Cytosplore software.
-Besides its application to single-cell analysis the Cytosplore software is a robust and extensible visual analysis framework.
+Besides its application to single-cell analysis the Cytosplore software is a robust and extensible visual analysis framework for high-dimensional data.
 This project combines basic methodological research with highly relevant applied research in single-cell analysis."

 # if you need a more elaborate description add it below the --- here you can use the full markdown/kramdown spec and/or embed html
 ---
-Cytosplore is an interactive visual analysis system for understanding how the immune system works.
-The goal of the analysis framework is to provide a clear picture of the immune systems cellular composition and the cells’ corresponding properties and functionality.
-Cytosplore is targeted at the analysis of mass cytometry (CyTOF) data.
-Mass cytometry is a novel technique to determine the properties of single-cells with unprecedented detail.
-This amount of detail allows for much finer differentiation but also comes at the cost of more complex analysis.
-Cytosplore incorporates state-of-the art clustering and dimensionality reduction techniques.
-The inclusion of HSNE allows the exploration of millions of cells without the need for downsampling.
-Furthermore Cytosplore provides Approximated-tSNE (up to 100x faster than standard t-SNE without loss in precision) and a custom implementation of the SPADE clustering algorithm.
-Cytosplore implements progressive visual analytics and visualization techniques to provide a highly engaging user experience through direct feedback and linked views
+If you are a student looking for a possible internship or thesis topic, we have several open projects and possibilities.
+Please see the section on the right for specific projects, but other possibilities can always be discussed in person.
+The projects can range from fundamental to very applied and can be focused on gathering practical experience or research.
+Projects can be at LUMC or in collaboration with the [Computer Graphics and Visualization](https://graphics.tudelft.nl){:target="_blank_"} group at TU Delft.